 Pace African & Oceanic Art is a New York-based, leading tribal and oceanic art gallery specializing in the sales of important antique, African and Oceanic art from central and west Africa and the islands of the Pacific.
-Established in 1971, the gallery maintains an inventory of museum-quality masks, figures and other objects which affirm the aesthetic imagination and mastery of the artists who made them.
+Established in 1971, the gallery maintains an inventory of museum-quality African art, such as masks, figures and other objects, and Oceanic art, which affirm the aesthetic imagination and mastery of the artists who made them.
 Affiliated with Pace Gallery, Pace African & Oceanic Art is a member of the Art Dealers Association of America (ADAA).

 Pace African & Oceanic Art has been a lender to the following recent exhibitions: